-The Hwasong-6 is the North Korean variant of the Russian ‘Scud C’ and is a short-range, road-mobile, liquid propellant ballistic missile.
-The missile represents a substantial range increase over the Hwasong-5 (‘Scud B’ variant).
+The Hwasong-6 is the North Korean-produced variant of the Russian ‘Scud C’ and is a short-range ballistic missile.
+It has been in service with the DRPK rocket force since 1992.

 Hwasong-6 at a Glance

-The Hwasong-6 has a range of 500 km from its single-stage liquid propellant engine.
-Its dimensions are the same as its predecessor, with 10.94 m in length and 0.88 m in diameter.
+The Hwasong-6 has a range of 500 km from its single-stage, liquid-propellant engine.
+It measures 10.94 m in length and 0.88 m in diameter.
 However, it has a slightly heavier launch weight of 6,095 kg and it has a reduced payload size of 700-770 kg compared to the Hwasong-5’s 985 kg.
-The warhead can be chemical, HE, or submunitions.
-The accuracy is estimated to be 1,000 m CEP.1
+It is capable of carrying conventional high explosive warheads, or a variety of weapons of mass disctructions including chemical, biological, and nuclear weapons.
+Its accuracy is estimated to be 1,000 m circular error probable.2

 - Iran is reported to have purchased 60 missiles in 1991.
 Iran eventually reached the ability to indigenously produce ‘Scud C’ variants — known in Iran as the Shahab 2.